 2014: A three-year project document for “Operationalization of the International Think Tank for LLDCs” was signed between the UNDP and the Government of Mongolia on January 15.

 Goal and objectives

-UNDAF Outcome(s): Economic development in inclusive and equitable, contributing towards poverty alleviation
+UNDAF Outcome(s): Inclusive and equitable economic development contributing towards poverty alleviation.

-Expected Output(s): Pro-Poor and trade policies supported, through promoting global and South-south Cooperation.
+Expected Output(s): Pro-Poor and trade policies supported, through the promotion of global and South-south Cooperation.